The Brief

 Sweetgreen Promised 100% Robot Kitchens.
 Quietly, They Settled on 50%.
 Here's Why That Number Matters More Than the Original One.

 Jonathan Neman made the loudest automation commitment in mid-market restaurants — then walked it back to a floor, not a ceiling.
-Founder-CEOs should study the walk-back, not the headline.
+Operators should study the walk-back, not the headline.

 12 min read Read →